imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 for its own sake.

 Finally, being right simply isn't agile.
-One of the core tenets of the Agile Manifesto that while there is value in following a plan, there is more value in responding to change.
+One of the core tenets of the Agile Manifesto is that while there is value in following a plan, there is more value in responding to change.
 This seems to suggest that our plans, while useful, will inevitably be wrong in crucial ways.
-An obsession with rightness is bound to waste time - accepting that we will be wrong encourages us to get feedback early and iterate to build the right thing in the shortest time.
+An obsession with rightness will inevitably waste time - accepting that we will be wrong encourages us to get feedback early on and iterate to build the right thing in the shortest time.

 ### On Culture

-As I've asserted above, none of us *really* knows what they are doing (for different values of "really"), and indeed this sentiment has been commonly expressed even among some of the most experienced and celebrated engineers.
+As I've asserted above, none of us *really* knows what we are doing (for different values of "really"), and indeed this sentiment has been commonly expressed even among some of the most experienced and celebrated engineers.
 I think that there is both humor and truth in